lovelyshell/shuiguolao/readme.md

    ```
 (currently only python,js supported)

-4. use its library in xonsh
+4. You can also use its library in xonsh:

    ```python
    import sys